Race Equity Activity Library

 Most of us, says Marlon James, writer and winner of the 2015 Man Booker Prize are non-racist.
 While that leaves us with a clear conscience, he argues, it does nothing to help fight injustice in the world.
 In this short video he explains the difference between being non and anti racist.

-We are about to pilot a new mentoring programme which will use Tara Yosso’s work on Community Cultural Wealth Approaches to help BME students to recognise and learn from the cultural knowledge, skills, abilities and contacts that they have but that often go unrecognised.
+We are about to pilot a new mentoring programme that uses Tara Yosso’s work on Community Cultural Wealth Approaches to help racially minoritised students to recognise and learn from the cultural knowledge, skills, abilities and contacts that they have but that often go unrecognised.
 Please contact the team if you’d like to get involved.

 Sheffield Hallam also operates a number of University-wide mentoring schemes: